gcp-sogeti/finops/slides/basics.md

 Economic unit for a project : The idea here is to measure cloud spend against to business metrics

 Why is import ? :
-It can help you in forecasting in terms of profits and therefore costs
+It can help you in forecasting. in terms of profits and therefore costs.
-It allows you to optimize your products
+It allows you to optimize your products.
-It allows you to evaluate the sustainability on the market
+It allows you to evaluate the sustainability on the market.

 ----

 ### Finops Level adoption

-Level 1 : Understand your invoice for the Cloud and lay the foundations (quickwins).
+- Level 1 : Understand your invoice for the Cloud and lay the foundations (quickwins).
-Level 2 : Keep your expenses under control by optimizing usage and pricing (KPI).
+- Level 2 : Keep your expenses under control by optimizing usage and pricing (KPI).
-Level 3 : Establish digital sobriety as a pillar of the organization.
+- Level 3 : Establish digital sobriety as a pillar of the organization.

 <img src="img/finops.png" style="background:none; border:none; box-shadow:none;"/>